chastitywhiterose/Chastity-Code-Cookbook/Chastity-Code-Cookbook.md

 <https://github.com/skeeto/w64devkit/releases>

-The files with "x64" in their name refer to the modern Windows version that run on 64 bit processors.
+The files with "x64" in their name refer to the modern Windows version that run on 64 bit processors (usually this means Windows 7, 8 , 10,or 11).
 Most of the time, this is what you want.

-At the time of this writing, the latest version is [2.4.0](https://github.com/skeeto/w64devkit/releases/tag/v2.4.0).
+At the time of this writing, the latest version of w64devkit is [2.4.0](https://github.com/skeeto/w64devkit/releases/tag/v2.4.0).
 This means that the file to download is:

 `w64devkit-x64-2.4.0.7z.exe`